getampt/docs/frameworks/sveltekit.md

 ---
-title: Svelte Kit
+title: Kit
-description: Integrate with Svelte Kit for a full-stack development experience.
+description: Integrate with Kit for a full-stack development experience.
 ---

 You can integrate your Svelte application with Ampt and achieve a full stack development experience for your applications.
 Follow the below steps to integrate your Svelte application with Ampt.